Pay for Delete Letter: How To Repair Your Credit Report

 A paid-in-full or a letter of payment is a letter that lets a credit bureau know that you have paid a debt in full.
 This does not remove the account from your credit report, and it may still hurt your credit score.

-Accounts in collection stay on your credit report for seven years.
-If your account is already old, you may not want to send a pay to delete letter.
 Another thing to note is that these agreements are quite rare.
 Credit reporting agencies discourage the removal of accurate information from the report because lenders are obligated by law to report complete and accurate information.

-If you do send a pay For delete letter, the collection agency or lender is not obligated to respond or accept the offer.
+If you do send a pay for delete letter, the collection agency or lender is not obligated to respond or accept the offer.

 There are several online resources where you can get access to free templates of pay for delete letters.
 Look for one that suits your circumstances, such as whether you are sending it to the original creditor or to a collection agency.
-Here’s a quick sample pay for delete letter you can customize for your use:

 <Your Name>